kam-stand/D-lang/README.md

 - Alternative solutions
 - Helpful notes and insights

 > ❗ Contributing to the repository in general should mainly focus on being direct, easy, and informative to newcomers learning the leanguage.
 Therefore, be **specific** when adding new material.
-For example, dont just add a link to a resoruce explain what it is, how it can be used, when to use it and etc.
+For example, dont just add a link to a resoruce.
+Explain what it is, how it can be used, when to use it and etc.